PaddlePaddle/Paddle/paddle/scripts/docker/README.md

    - woboq
    - sshd

-   where `sshd` makes it easy for developers to have multiple terminals connecting into the container.
+   where `sshd` makes it easy for developers to have multiple terminals connecting into the container.  `docker exec` works too, but if the container is running on a remote machine, it would be easier to ssh directly into the container than ssh to the box and run `docker exec`.

 1. `paddle:<version>`